 You can use your android as webcam even without wifi by connecting it to your PC via USB.
-But doing this requires extra work because android can communicate with PC using USB only in debugging mode using adb.
+But doing this requires extra work because android can communicate with PC via USB only in debugging mode by using adb.

 Also, for USB mode, we need another app called DroidCam.
 Although the earlier IP Webcam app is more popular, it is more or less limited to WiFi connections especially for windows.
 So lets see how to configure your android as a webcam via USB -

 - Install adb in your computer (see this).

 - Setup your phone in debugging mode (Settings -> Applications -> Development -> USB debugging).